Trigger (horse): Pedigree

-Trigger, originally named Golden Cloud, was born in San Diego, California.
-Though often mistaken for a Tennessee Walking Horse, his sire was a Thoroughbred and his dam a grade (unregistered) mare that, like Trigger, was a palomino.
-Movie director William Witney, who directed Roy and Trigger in many of their movies, claimed a slightly different lineage, that his sire was a "registered" palomino stallion (though no known palomino registry existed at the time of Trigger's birth) and his dam was by a Thoroughbred and out of a "cold-blood" mare.
-Horses other than Golden Cloud also portrayed "Trigger" over the years, none of which were related to Golden Cloud; the two most prominent were palominos known as "Little Trigger" and "Trigger Jr." (a Tennessee Walking Horse listed as "Allen's Gold Zephyr" in the Tennessee Walking Horse registry).
-Though Trigger remained a stallion his entire life, he was never bred and has no descendants.
-Rogers used "Trigger Jr."/"Allen's Golden Zephyr", though, at stud for many years, and the horse named "Triggerson" that actor Val Kilmer led on stage as a tribute to Rogers and his cowboy peers during the Academy Awards show in March 1999 was reportedly a grandson of Trigger Jr.
+Trigger, originally named Golden Cloud, was a horse born in San Diego, California.

+Though often mistaken for a Tennessee Walking Horse, he was sired by a Thoroughbred, with his dam being an unregistered (grade mare which, like Trigger, was a palomino).

+Movie director William Witney, who directed Roy Rogers and Trigger in many of their movies, declared that Trigger had a slightly different lineage — that his sire was a "registered" palomino stallion horse (though no known palomino registry existed at the time of Trigger's birth) and that his dam horse was a Thoroughbred, borne of a "cold-blood" mare.

+Horses other than Golden Cloud also portrayed "Trigger" over the years, none of which were related to Golden Cloud.
+The two most prominent of these horses were the palominos "Little Trigger" and "Trigger Jr." (a Tennessee Walking Horse listed as "Allen's Gold Zephyr" in the Tennessee Walking Horse registry).

+While the original horse portraying Trigger remained a stallion his entire life, he was never bred and has no descendants.
+"Trigger Jr."/"Allen's Golden Zephyr", however, was at stud by Roy Rogers for many years.

+The horse named "Triggerson", which actor Val Kilmer led on stage as a tribute to Roy Rogers and his cowboy peers during the 71st Academy Awards in March 1999, was reportedly grandsired by Trigger Jr.